drzwave/ZRAD/Test/ReadMe.md

 14. Open PuTTY and observe the DEBUGPRINT from the sample app
 15. Unplug from USB & insert CR123A battery - verify the board is still functional
 16. Test other optional features like the QWIIC connector, the GPIOs, LEDs other applications

+# Test Jig System

+A 3D printed test jig and associated scripts provides a complete manufacturing flow for ZRAD.

+MORE TO COME HERE!!!